aappddeevv/scalajs-reaction/README.md

 * [all modules](https://aappddeevv.github.io/scalajs-react/api/ttg/react)

 # Demo
 There is a demo app that is not integrated into the documentation site yet.
-If you run `sbt npmBuild` it will build the demo in the "dist" directory using fastOptJS.
-Just load "dist/index.html" into your browser to see the demo.
+You can start the demo if you run `sbt npmRunDemo`.
+A browser page should open.
+If not, point your browser to [https://localhost:8080](https://localhost:8080).

 # Motivation
 I was looking for a react facade that rethought reactive interactions.
 Many of the existing facades are straight adaptions of the standard react library and make it quite easy to program react in a scala environment.